-Innovation and research at the service of sustainability and excellence million euros in research and development from 2012 an additional 3,3 million euros for innovative projects publications in science congresses and organization of 1 scientific events illycaffè's approach to innovation is focused on the creation of sustainable value for its customers, consumers and stakeholders in general, by providing products, solutions and services in line with expectations, and at the highest levels of excellence and quality.
+articles on scientific magazines, presentation of 5 posters and 6 lectures to important scientific national and international congresses illycaffè's approach to innovation is focused on the creation of sustainable value for its customers, consumers and stakeholders in general, by providing products, solutions and services in line with expectations, and at the highest levels of excellence and quality.
 The company's achievements in these areas have been made possible through investments made in technology and research and development, through relationships with strategic partners and, first and foremost, through the professionalism and expertise of the people working in the company.